praveek/launch.en/help/extension-reference/adobe-extensions/adobe-target-extension.md

 ### Load Target

 Add this action to your [!DNL Launch] rule where it makes sense to load [!DNL Target] in the context of your rule.
 This loads the at.js library into the page.
 In most implementations, [!DNL Target] should be loaded on every page of your site.
+We recommend using Load Target action only if it is preceded by a Target call, otherwise you might run into issues like Analytics call being delayed.

 No configuration is needed.